Contact information

 I obtained my medical degree from the University of Brasília, in 2019, during which I researched artificial intelligence to diagnose complications of pituitary disorders.
 As a doctor, I worked as an Intensive Care Clinical Fellow in Brazilian private hospitals throughout the pandemic before moving to Oxford for my DPhil (PhD).

 Along with collaborators from the University of Cambridge, we introduced MARVLE-TBI.
-This study employs locally developed AI-powered resonance techniques to identify foci of vascular injury and intra-cerebral bleeding in vivo with an unprecedentedly high resolution.
-We also perform ex-vivo functional analysis on circulatory mediators to identify targetable mediators of inflammation and clotting derangement.
+This study employs locally developed AI-powered resonance techniques to identify intra-cerebral bleeding with an unprecedentedly high resolution.
+In the laboratory, we also analyse the patients' bloods to identify possible future therapies.

-I am a member of Brasenose College (University of Oxford), where I also serve as a Junior Dean and was awarded Senior Hulme Scholar status in recognition of "outstanding achievement" as a DPhil student.
-I am part of leadership development initiatives such as Oxford's Global Leadership Initiative (GLI), and, externally, the Líderes community, a highly competitive fellowship aimed at Brazilian nationals with “a potential to impact their country and the world”.
+I am a member of Brasenose College (University of Oxford), where I serve as a Junior Dean and was awarded Senior Hulme Scholar status in recognition of "outstanding achievement" in research.
+I am part of leadership development initiatives such as Oxford's Global Leadership Initiative (GLI), and, externally, the Líderes community, a competitive fellowship aimed at Brazilian nationals with “a potential to impact their country and the world”.